MattMcComb/RelativeDateDescriptor/README.md

 - The implementation uses NSDecimalNumber rather than floats so the accuracy should be good for fairly large date/time intervals.

 - The project builds as a static library with integrated unit tests - these serve as a useful example for usage of the classes.
+-

+## Licensing

+- The project is licensed under the [MIT](http://opensource.org/licenses/MIT) software license.